GaalexxC/nginxubuntu-php5/README.md

 6. Just follow the prompts

 7. Edit domain.vhost accordingly.
 The vhost is updated with the latest security features for SSL if using a cert you must uncomment and make sure paths are correct.
-The script sets up the standard path $HOME/$USER/ssl to cert/key/trusted_chain.pem but of course you must supply the files. root/logs/php-fpm. etc are setup for you and can be edited accordingly.
+The script sets up the standard path $HOME/$USER/ssl to cert/key/trusted_chain.pem but of course you must supply the files. root path/logs path/php-fpm unix socket and sessions paths are setup and work out of the box for you but can be edited for custom paths.

 ## License